 TV Review: Under the Dome 1.3, “Manhunt”

-I had been thinking that for a town undergoing an unprecedented bit of WTF-ery everyone’s acting pretty chill for the…
+[rating: 2.5] I had been thinking that for a town undergoing an unprecedented bit of WTF-ery everyone’s acting pretty chill…

 I had been thinking that for a town undergoing an unprecedented bit of WTF-ery everyone’s acting pretty chill for the most part, except ol’ Shoot’Em Up Officer Paul of course.
 Teens are going to bridge parties and night-skating, adults are making bigoted statements to complete strangers and complaining about the general lack of bacon.
 But then Joe’s friend Ben, whom I’m getting pretty annoyed by every time I see this kid’s stupid face – or should I be pissed at the writers for making him say ‘Bro’ so often? (although he did get to be the one to finally mention the Simpsons movie) – clues audiences into the fact that it’s only the second day Miller’s Crossing is experiencing this dome phenomena.
 That was helpful for me because I was starting to get sort of bored with the goings-on of this community which I could barely tell was going through something pretty messed up.